 - Factsheet: Closing the Loop: From Waste to Resources

-As part of the process to develop this new circular economy package, the Commission organised a circular economy conference in Brussels on 25 June 2015, attended by around 700 stakeholders.
-Participation in this conference was open to all stakeholders wishing to contribute to shaping European economic policy making.
+As part of the process to develop this new circular economy package, the Commission organized a circular economy conference in Brussels on 25 June 2015, attended by around 700 stakeholders.
+Participation in this conference was open to all stakeholders wishing to contribute to shaping European economic policymaking.

 - Split-up sessions key messages and speeches F.Timmermans, K. Vella, J. Katainen